JWCompTech/JWCommons/README.md

-# JWCT Commons
+# JWCommons
-The JWCT Commons is a dependency for all JWCT projects and contains utility functions and classes that can be used in any program.
+The JWCommons is a dependency for all JWCT projects and contains utility functions and classes that can be used in any program.

 This project is licensed under GNU LGPLv3.0.